Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Next, we discover two references to deep darkness in Job's book.
 First, in response to his accusers, Job reminds

-them: "He reveals mysteries from the darkness and brings the deep darkness into light.
-He makes the nations
+them: He reveals mysteries from the darkness and brings the deep darkness into light.
+He makes the nations great,

-destroy them, a theme not lost on Jeremiah.
+theme not lost on Jeremiah.

-"At one moment I might speak concerning a nation or concerning a kingdom to uproot, to pull down, or to
+At one moment I might speak concerning a nation or concerning a kingdom to uproot, to pull down, or to

 destroy it; if that nation against which I have spoken turns from its evil, I will relent concerning the calamity

 I planned to bring on it.
-"Or at another moment I might speak concerning a nation or concerning a kingdom
+Or at another moment I might speak concerning a nation or concerning a kingdom

 to build up or to plant it; if it does evil in My sight by not obeying My voice, then I will think better of the good

 with which I had promised to bless it.
 (Jeremiah 18:7-10 NASB)

 God, and it is through these that He brings forth light or, could we not say, truth.

-In the next reference, God answers Job with a question: "Have the gates of death been revealed to you, or have
+In the next reference, God answers Job with a question: Have the gates of death been revealed to you, or have you

-overcoming death.
 I have the keys of death and Hades (Revelation 1:18).

 Next, we come back to Jeremiah where the Lord reminded Jerusalem that their ancient fathers did not question